albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

-# Project report
+# IDS for CAN - Replication project

 > First project of Cyber Physical System and IoT Security (course of Cybersecurity) - <a href="https://www.unipd.it/en/educational-offer/second-cycle-degree/science?tipo=LM&scuola=SC&ordinamento=2021&key=SC2598&cg=science">*Master degree in Computer Science* </a>

-Replication of first paper - IDS for CAN: A Practical Intrusion Detection System for CAN Bus Security
+Replication of the paper - IDS for CAN: A Practical Intrusion Detection System for CAN Bus Security

 - link to the paper: https://ieeexplore.ieee.org/document/10001536
 - link to the dataset: https://ocslab.hksecurity.net/Dataset/CAN-intrusion-dataset (section 1.3)